Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 Most potential clients are unaware that art and antiques appraisers are not required to be licensed.
 Nor are there State Certified or Accredited appraisers other than titled designations of professional appraisal organizations.

-Along with this, there is no mandated standards of professional conduct or code of ethics.
+Furthermore, there is no mandated standards of professional conduct or code of ethics.

 (of overriding importance)